Do you want to track key metrics like email signups or sales for your site?

 For more help, check out our instructions on how to install Google Analytics on your site using MonsterInsights.

-Automatically Track Goals by Using MonsterInsights
+Automatically Track Goals and Events by Using MonsterInsights

 This method is recommended for beginners because you don’t have to manually create goals, edit code, and worry about your tracking working properly.